dfmoralesb/MPE_tutorials/README.md

 * [Divergence Time Estimation](tutorials/BEAST.md)<br>A tutorial on divergence time estimation with BEAST2

-	Here we are going to cover (briefly) only a the most relevant aspects of those topic.
-If you are interested in see more in-detail tutorial you can refer to great tutorials from [Michael Matschiner](https://evoinformatics.group/) [here](https://github.com/mmatschiner/tutorials) or always refer to the materials provided from the authors.
+	Here we are going to cover (briefly) only the most relevant aspects of those topic.
+If you are interested in more comprehensive tutorial you can refer to the great tutorials from [Michael Matschiner](https://evoinformatics.group/) [here](https://github.com/mmatschiner/tutorials).
+You can always refer to the materials an documentation provided by each software authors.